GuggisbergSimon/CLD-labo/Labo04/003_DataStorePeformances.md

 - What response times do you observe for each Servlet?

   ```
-  For the `hello` servlet, the response time varies between 50 ms and 450 ms. The average response time is around 200 ms.
+  For the `hello` servlet, the response time varies between 25 ms and 100 ms, with a few peaks between 100 ms and 300 ms. The average response time is around 65 ms. The response time is quite stable and low, which is expected for a simple servlet that does not interact with the datastore.
+The peaks are likely due to the automatic scaling of the instances.
+Once the instances are up and running, the response time is stable.

   For the `datastorewrite` servlet, the response time varies between 100 ms and 200ms with a noticeable large spike at 1100 ms. The average response time is not inferable from the plot, but it is significantly higher than the `hello` servlet.
+The spikes are likely due to the time it takes to write to the datastore.
+The datastore is a managed service, and the write operation is therefore not as fast as writing to memory.
+The datastore is also a distributed system, and the write operation may involve multiple nodes.
+The scaling of the instances can also be seen, but has less impact on the response time than the datastore write operation.
   ```

 - Compare the response times shown by vegeta with the App Engine